Starting with this Design what was notable was this is composed of three different components. First there is this Tab

 , which this Component isn’t - it’s a Button

-This could speak to an organisational issue where many teams want “all the variants” and rather than think a bit deeper if this is actually needed Development work starts.
-Also this type of variant creates inconsistency for the same pattern, which can easily be an accessibility issue.
+This type of variant creates inconsistency for the same pattern, which can easily be an accessibility issue under WCAG 3.2.4.
+This could speak to an organisational issue where teams want “all the variants” and rather than think a bit deeper if this is actually needed.

 Architecture